frankaemika/docs/source/franka_ros.rst

         Overview of the end-effector frames.

-To recover from errors and reflexes the ``franka_msgs::ErrorRecoveryAction`` can be called.
-That can be done from an action client or by simply publishing on the action goal topic:
+To recover from errors and reflexes when the robot is in reflex mode, you can utilize the ``franka_msgs::ErrorRecoveryAction``.
+This can be achieved through either an action client or by publishing on the action goal topic.

 .. code-block:: shell